SteelCompendium/data-gen/Ancestries/Elf, high.md

 The king tapped the scroll against his lap, seeming to have reached a decision.

 “Well done, consort.
 Young humans, your escort here seeks to shame me.
 For they know well they could have taken this prize to their queen and earned her favor.
-Instead, Llyander brought it to me in the hopes that by doing so, they deliver me the power necessary to throw off the yoke of Ajax’s rule.
+Instead, Llyander brought it to me in the hopes that by doing so, they deliver me the power necessary to throw off the yoke of Ajax's rule.
 Long has Llyander resented the decision I made and sought to change it …” He looked at Llyander. “… by changing my mind.”

 Llyander nodded deferentially, silently congratulating the king on his insight.

-“Alas, your escort’s efforts are for naught.”
-Then the king’s face became softer.
+“Alas, your escort's efforts are for naught.”
+Then the king's face became softer.
 He held up the heavy scroll.
 “But this is not nothing,” he said.
 “We made a treaty with Ajax to deliver unto him any artifacts our search teams discover from the ruins of this city.
 He benefits from this bargain more than we.
 But this, methinks, will stay with us.
 It was written by my mother in the youth of the world, and there are some things which must be denied the Iron Saint, even should they violate the treaty.”

 Llyander turned to the children and smiled brilliantly, eyebrows waggling in a show of glee.
-Wenna and Credan couldn’t help but smile.
+Wenna and Credan couldn't help but smile.
 “Well, you see, children?”
 Llyander said.
 “We only have more to do, not everything to do.”

 The king stood up and a herald beside the throne announced, “Gather ye, and attend!
 The Lord of Fallen Irranys, Morning Dew On a Single Leaf Like a Tear from the Sun, speaks.
 And know his word is law!”

 Lord Tear glided down the steps until he was standing, as tall as Llyander, before the children.
 His face was noble and beautiful.
 Wisps of silver-like strands of smoke spread across his golden skin.
 He seemed at once eternal and youthful.

 “You have heard many things about my people, but this above all you should know.
-We do not value lore for lore’s sake, but beauty first and above all other things.
+We do not value lore for lore's sake, but beauty first and above all other things.
 And the truth, to us, is a kind of beauty.
 Thus do we find knowledge beautiful.

 “You have returned something not only of enormous worldpower, but at the same time, a work of art my mother labored over for many of your centuries.
 It is something of a miracle that it is returned to me now.
 I will not forget this.
 You have made an ally of the lord of the high elves.
 And though you lead brief lives, while you live, you shall have the favor of the elves.”
 He turned to hand the scroll over to a sage and confer with his herald.